 Based on available supply, we will be able to provide free rapid tests.
-As of March 1, 2022, all programs require proof of a negative COVID-19 test result prior to participation.
 Further details will be provided during enrollment & orientation for each program based on RCRC’s community health guidelines and available regional data.

-Before attending a Rain City Rock Camp program or event, participants must review a comprehensive COVID-19 symptom self-check and confirm the following:
+Before attending a Rain City Rock Camp program or event, participants are encouraged to review a comprehensive COVID-19 symptom self-check and confirm the following:

 - Whether in the last 10 days you have been in close contact with someone who has COVID-19.
 The CDC defines close contact as:

 - Having been within 6 feet of someone who has COVID-19 for a combined total of 15 minutes or more over a 24 hour period or